arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/opta-modbus-rtu-plc-ide/content.md

 ## Conclusion

-In this tutorial, you have learned to configure the workspace environment to work with Modbus RTU using Arduino PLC IDE and verified that Opta™ has been correctly set up and Modbus RTU communication is effective using an example project that controls Opta™ device's on-board features such as relays and status LEDs based on customized example.
+In this tutorial, you have learned to configure the workspace environment to work with Modbus RTU using Arduino PLC IDE and verified that Opta™ has been correctly set up.
+Modbus RTU communication is effective using an example project that controls the Opta™ device's onboard features, such as relays and status LEDs, based on a customized example.

 ### Next Steps

 Now that you have learned to implement the Modbus RTU between Opta™ devices using Arduino PLC IDE, try adding additional Modbus RTU compatible devices and create a Modbus RTU communication network.

-Further, explore the possibilities by combining Opta™ device's onboard features with the Modbus RTU communication network and deploy it as an enhancement solution for industrial management systems.
+Further, explore the possibilities by combining the Opta™ device's onboard features with the Modbus RTU communication network and deploy it as an enhancement solution for industrial management systems.